 - Add the melted butter and whisk until thoroughly mixed.
 Next whisk in the sour cream and let the batter sit for 5 minutes.

 - Add 1/2 of the dry ingredients to the batter and fold it with a silicone spatula until incorporated.
-Add the remaining dry ingredients and mix on low speed until combined.
-Scrape the sides and bottom of the bowl to ensure all the ingredients are thoroughly combined.
+Add the remaining dry ingredients and mix just until all the flour is mixed in.
+Scrape the bottom to ensure you didn't miss any flour.
+The batter should be lumpy.
+Be careful not to overmix.

 Bake the Muffins

 - Divide the batter evenly between the 12 muffin cups.
-Bake the muffins at 400°F for 5 minutes and then without opening the oven door reduce the temperature to 350°F (175°C).
-Bake the muffins for another 15-17 minutes until the internal temperature registers at about 200°F using an instant-read thermometer or a toothpick inserted in the top of the muffin comes out clean.
+Bake the muffins at 400°F for 5 minutes and then without opening the oven door reduce the temperature to 350°F (180°C).
+Bake the muffins for another 15-17 minutes until the internal temperature registers at 195-200°F using an instant-read thermometer or a toothpick inserted in the top of the muffin comes out clean.

 - Cool the muffins in the pan for 5 minutes, then move the muffins to a wire cooling rack.